Zenawi777/Zenawi777/README.md

   * Preparation of posters and slides for presentation using Adobe Illustrator and Adobe Photoshop
   * Use of PyMOL and VMD – for visualization and analysis of biologically important molecules
   * Also use of scientific graphing and exploratory &amp; statistical data analysis tool (OriginLab) to analyze data
-  * Present my data and findings both in a poster and seminar form within my institution and regional conferences and workshops...
+  * Present my data and findings both in a poster and seminar form within my institution and regional conferences and workshops.

  * I’m currently been trained as a Data Scientist using python on a Bootcamp designed and provided by HyperioDev in partnership
  * with the Department for Education.
-The program is competetive and I have been selected from a large pool of applicants...
+The program is competetive and I have been selected from a large pool of applicants.
- * I’m looking to collaborate on a Data Science project so feel free to reach out!...
+ * I’m looking to collaborate on a Data Science project so feel free to reach out!

- * How to reach me: ztw1e12@gmail.com ...
+ * How to reach me: ztw1e12@gmail.com